-Average duration of interruption to the customer No. Relevant Events 2020 Duration of event (hours) No. of users affected Duration/ users relationship Cause Provisions adopted Notes 1 Degradation of voice and data services for 4G user across the whole country 1.92 6,091,680 0.00000031 The service failure was to do with some network elements of the core segment.
+Average duration of interruption to the customer No Relevant Events 2020 Duration of event (hours) No. of users affected Duration/ users relationship Cause Provisions adopted Notes 1 Degradation of voice and data services for 4G user across the whole country 1.92 6,091,680 0.00000032 The service failure was to do with some network elements of the core segment.
 These elements are distributed redundantly in three different geographical areas.
 During the maintenance operations planned in one of the areas, a fault was detected in another of the areas which lead to congestion in the third area.
 The service failure was resolved by rebooting the node under maintenance and excluding the second faulty node.
-To prevent future events, new configuration sets and tests were planned to increase network resilience. impacted 2 The island of Ponza was affected by a service failure.
-13 6.4 0.00203125 The lacking supply of electrical energy from the responsible Body caused the service failure which resulted in malfunctioning electrical components in the radio link and configuration issues related to specific support equipment, causing disruptions to mobile voice and data services.
+To prevent future events, new configuration sets and tests were planned to increase network resilience.
+The event occurred on July 20, 2020 and impacted 20% of mobile users.
+2 The island of Ponza was affected by a service failure.
+13 6,400 0.00203125 The lacking supply of electrical energy from the responsible Body caused the service failure which resulted in malfunctioning electrical components in the radio link and configuration issues related to specific support equipment, causing disruptions to mobile voice and data services.
 The buffer batteries were not working properly.
 Buffer batteries were replaced.
 The event occurred on July 27, 2020.
 Number of inhabitants on Ponza: 3,200, double in the summer period.